sebastian-dv/CSE-151A-Project/Final_Submission_Draft.md

   It turns out a fair accuracy and the diagram shown below:
 <img width="632" alt="截屏2024-03-14 17 59 17" src="https://github.com/sebastian-dv/CSE-151A-Project/assets/79886525/a065caa2-7af9-4242-a78f-21a66eca88bf">

 Finally, we applied oversampling, specifically SMOTE, to our train datasets.
-Then, applying the oversampling data to our best model from our hyperparameter tuning.
-Then, report the result using a classification report and plot the linear graph for the training and validation loss of the model we build to see whether the model is overfitting/underfitting.
+We then trained the best model from hyperparameter tuning using the oversampling data.
+Using the fitted model, we reported the resulting accuracy using ```classification_report``` and plotted the graph for the training and validation loss of the model to check for overfitting/underfitting.

+##### FIX BELOW

   The decreased accuracy:
   <img width="491" alt="截屏2024-03-14 17 59 55" src="https://github.com/sebastian-dv/CSE-151A-Project/assets/79886525/c8496de3-3381-4072-b4bd-31ebfb36d64c">
   And crazy diagram: